Care after kidney transplant

 There are 3 groups of anti-rejection (immunosuppressant) medications:

-- Induction agent – Powerful anti-rejection medication used before the transplant in the operating room, or immediately after the transplant surgery
+- Induction agent – Powerful anti-rejection medication used before the transplant in the operating room and immediately after the transplant surgery

 - Maintenance agents – Anti-rejection medications you will take daily for as long as you have your transplanted kidney

-- Rejection agents: Medications which are used for the treatment for rejection episodes
+- Rejection agents: Medications which are used for the treatment of rejection episodes

 Why is infection a concern after kidney transplant?

 The anti-rejection medicines that help keep your body from rejecting your transplanted kidney also lower your immune system.
-Because your immune system is lowered, viral and other infections can be a problem.
+Because your immune system is lowered, you are more prone to viral and other infections.

 What is the best way to stay healthy?

 Finding and treating infections as early as possible is the best way to keep you and your transplanted kidney healthy.
-Exposure to diseases such as the flu or pneumonia can make you very sick.
+Exposure to diseases such as the flu, pneumonia, or COVID-19 can make you very sick.
 Receiving vaccines as determined by your transplant team can help you stay healthy.
-It is also important to frequently wash your hands or use an antimicrobial gel during cold and flu season.
+It is also important to frequently wash your hands or use an antimicrobial gel during cold and flu season and wear a mask if you are in crowded places or interacting with a sick person.

 What problems should I report to my doctor?